"How do I get a data science job?"

 Hitting Submit with Confidence

-Data Science Getting Started Guide will direct you in constructing your own highly personalized plan for what you need to learn and what you can safely ignore - saving you time, effort, and worry.
+The Get A Data Science Job Course will direct you in constructing your own highly personalized plan for what you need to learn and what you can safely ignore - saving you time, effort, and worry.

-And most importantly, Data Science Getting Started Guide will give you the straight truth of what matters and what you can ignore to achieve your dream of becoming a data scientist with a high profile and lucrative salary faster than you've ever imagined.
+And most importantly, the Get A Data Science Job Course will give you the straight truth of what matters and what you can ignore to achieve your dream of becoming a data scientist with a high profile and lucrative salary faster than you've ever imagined.

 It will be like future you (an awesome data scientist) travelled back in time to tell current you all the right things to do and focus on.